 Day 5.
 Ithaka to Kastos – 23 nautical miles

-Already you have reached the fifth day of your tour.
-This day is especially created for relaxing, sunbathing, swimming and snorkelling.
+You have reached the fifth day of your tour.
+This day is specifically created for relaxing, sunbathing, swimming and snorkelling.
 It is a day to enjoy on the deserted island of Atoko.
 In the evening you will arrive at Kastos, a beautiful and tranquil setting with fantastic sunsets.

 Day 6.
 Kastos to Meganissi – 23 nautical miles